VinoliaTsitsi/Module_3-VINTSI535_JSE2407_Vinolia-Tsitsi_JSF04/README.md

+# References

+- I have used the use of Ai at some point of my project.
+- Used the fake store API and login Function.
+- Viarity of other shopping applicationg for imspiration in terms of styling.

 # Product Catalog and Shopping Application

 Welcome to the Product Catalog and Shopping Application!
 This Vue.js-based project features a robust shopping experience, including product browsing, detailed views, cart management, and wishlist functionalities.
 Below is an overview of the project requirements, features, and technologies used.